Agent Learning via Early Experience: Preliminaries

 However, this approach suffers from distribution shift and lacks awareness of action consequences.
 Distribution shift occurs because the agent's learned policy $\pi_\theta$ inevitably deviates from the expert policy during deployment, leading to states not covered in training data where errors compound~\citep{ross2011reduction}.
-The agent lacks awareness of action consequences because it never observes what happens when it takes non-expert actions; it only sees expert state-action pairs without experiencing the outcomes of alternative choices.
-This limits its ability to recover from errors or reason about why certain actions fail~\citep{ross2010efficient}.
+The agent never observes what happens when it takes non-expert actions; it only sees expert state-action pairs without experiencing the outcomes of alternative choices.
+This limits the agent's ability to recover from errors~\citep{ross2010efficient}.